 The SEEC meets the first Wednesday of every month at 4:00 p.m., and occasionally Commissioners need to attend special meetings.
 Commission members usually spend between two and five hours per month on SEEC business, although the workload can vary.

 Commissioners serve three-year terms and can be reappointed.
-The successful candidate will be selected by the six current commissioners, and must be confirmed by the City Council.
-The appointee’s terms will run until December 31, 2012.
+The appointee’s terms will run until December 31, 2014.
 Women, persons with disabilities, sexual minorities, and persons of color are encouraged to apply.
 Residency in the City of Seattle, while not required, is an asset.

-To be considered for appointment to the SEEC, please send a letter of interest and resume by May 14, 2010 via e-mail to wayne.barnett@seattle.gov.
+To be considered for appointment to the SEEC, please send a letter of interest and resume by December 1, 2011 via e-mail to wayne.barnett@seattle.gov.
 Or mail to: